eljonny/TestCPP/README.md

 This is an implementation of a very simple test framework.
 It has no dependencies (other than the C++ standard library) and relies on C++11 features.

+The code is about 380 lines and resulting Debug binary packages are about 330kb on Linux, while the Release packages are about 280kb; this includes the header, the static library, and the CMake targets for including it in your CMake build.
+The Release builds are optimized for speed over size, so the build could probably be tweaked to get a smaller binary if desired.

 # Features